Simplex path integral and simplex renormalization group for high-order interactions: Un-decomposable high-order interactions

 \section{Un-decomposable high-order interactions}

 The Laplacian operator is a natural choice for characterizing interactions and their spreading among units \cite{newman2018networks,newman2006structure,newman2003random}.
 In a special case with pairwise interactions, the Laplacian has a classic expression, $\mathbf{L}_{ij}=\delta_{ij}\sum_{k}\mathbf{A}_{ik}-\mathbf{A}_{ij}$, where $\delta$ denotes the Kronecker delta function and $\mathbf{A}$ is a weighted adjacency matrix that describes the non-negative coupling strengths among all units in unit set $V$ (here the non-negativity is required by the Laplacian).
 Under the autonomous condition, the evolution of system dynamics given an initial state $\mathbf{x}_{0}$ is defined by $\mathbf{x}=\exp\left(-\tau\mathbf{L}\right)\mathbf{x}_{0}$, where $\tau\in\left(0,\infty\right)$ denotes a time scale \cite{bullo2020lectures}.
 However, in more general cases with un-decomposable high-order interactions, the classic Laplacian operator is no longer applicable.
 To fill the gap, previous studies have explored the generalization of the Laplacian operator on uniform hypergraphs \cite{hu2015laplacian,zhou2014some} and simplicial complexes \cite{horak2013spectra,chebbi2018discrete,schaub2020random,lucas2020multiorder}, where diverse variants of the Laplacian (e.g., the combinatorial Laplacian \cite{ribando2022graph}, the Hodge Laplacian \cite{lim2020hodge,schaub2020random}, and the multi-order Laplacian \cite{lucas2020multiorder}) have been proposed to characterize high-order interactions.

 In our work, we first derive a multi-order Laplacian following the spirit of Ref. \cite{lucas2020multiorder}.
-Then we develop a new operator, referred to as the high-order path Laplacian, as an alternative description of high-order interactions from a different perspective.
-As shown in Fig. \ref{G1}, these two operators are defined on clique complexes, a kind of commonly used simplicial complexes in the persistent homology analysis \cite{wang2020persistent,ribando2022graph} (see Appendix \ref{ASec1}).
+Then, we develop a new operator, referred to as the high-order path Laplacian, as an alternative description of high-order interactions from a different perspective.
+As shown in Fig. \ref{G1}, these two operators are defined on clique complexes, a kind of commonly used simplicial complexes in the persistent homology analysis \cite{wang2020persistent,ribando2022graph} (see Appendix \ref{ASec1} for clique complexes).
+The derivations of these two operators are elaborated in Appendix \ref{ASec2}, where we summarize the similarities and differences between them.
+Although these two operators have different physics meanings and derivation processes, they can be reformulated into similar mathematical forms as presented in Secs. \ref{SecII-A}-\ref{SecII-B}.
+Thus, the theoretical differences between these two operators will not impede their unified numerical calculations and programmatic implementations.